 7.1.
 What Is Saga Architecture Pattern?

-The above diagram shows how to visualize the Saga pattern for the previously discussed online order processing scenario.
+The above diagram shows how to visualize the Saga pattern for the online order processing scenario we discussed earlier.

 7.2.
 The Saga Execution Coordinator

 The Saga Execution Coordinator is the central component to implement a Saga flow.
 It contains a Saga log that captures the sequence of events of a distributed transaction.

 For any failure, the SEC component inspects the Saga log to identify the impacted components and the sequence in which the compensating transactions should run.